Core Exercises Without Sit Ups for Strength and Stability

 • Pause, brace, and return.

-• Keep hips level and avoid twisting.
+• Keep your hips level and avoid twisting.

 Pro tip: Imagine a glass of water balanced on your low back.
 No spilling allowed.